EndPointCorp/end-point-blog/2013/04/04/converting-rhel-59-and-64-to-centos.html.md

 shutdown -r now
 ```

-We don't use 32-bit (i386) RHEL or CentOS 6, so you're on your own with that, but it should be very straightforward to adapt the x86_64 instructions.
+We don’t use 32-bit (i386) RHEL or CentOS 6, so you’re on your own with that, but it should be very straightforward to adapt the x86_64 instructions.

 If during the yum localinstall you get an error like this that references a URL containing %24releasever: